teej043/theme-mas/README.md

 `source/` is where sass, svg, and Patternlab specific files are located.

+`inc/` is some PHP files that handles the initialization of the theme are located.
+It is required by the `functions.php` of Wordpress.
+It handles anything about ACF, blocks and Custom Post Type setups.

 `static/` or `assets/` is where you can keep your static front-end scripts, styles, or images.
 It is also a place where transformed or generated files (from dynamic sources such as "sass" and "svg") are stored.

 `templates/` or `views/` contains all of your Twig templates.
 These pretty much correspond 1 to 1 with the PHP files that respond to the WordPress template hierarchy.
 At the end of each PHP template, you'll notice a `Timber::render()` function whose first parameter is the Twig file where that data (or `$context`) will be used.
 Just an FYI.